 The \textit{automatic testing} workflow validates the functionalities of the built components.
 After being built and stored in the image registry, the new container image is deployed on one of the compute nodes, depending on resource availability and requirements.
-As these nodes may need timely interface with the radio devices as part of the targeted workflows (e.g., in the case of testing of a 5G \gls{gnb}), they have been optimized for low-latency operations.
-Resources mapped to this deployment include radio and spectrum portions---discovered through dedicated services---as well as computational, memory, and networking resources (e.g., high-speed networking interfaces to communicate with the radio devices).
-After the resource mapping has been completed, a new pod is \textit{deployed} on the compute nodes, and the required resources are allocated to it.
-Finally, relevant \textit{testing support services} include services to monitor the health of the host machines and of the workloads deployed therein, recover them from potential failures or issues, analyze test results, interface with the remote git code repositories, and to host a Docker registry for the built container images.
+As these nodes may need to timely interface with the radio devices (e.g., in the case of a \gls{gnb}), they have been optimized for low-latency operations.
+Resources mapped to this deployment include radio and spectrum portions---discovered through dedicated services---as well as computational, memory, and networking resources (e.g., high-speed network interfaces to communicate with the radios).
+After the resource mapping has been completed, a new container is \textit{deployed} on the compute nodes, and the required resources are allocated to it.
+Finally, \textit{testing support services} include services to monitor the health of the host machines and of the deployed workloads, recover them from potential failures or issues, analyze test results, interface with the git, and host a Docker registry for the built images.